Havana, Cuba: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and L. Take care to find the right kind.
-The vast majority of adapters for sale now are just plugs and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types A, B, C and L. It's important that you get the correct kind.
+The majority of adapters for sale now are simply plugs and expect your devices to convert the voltage themselves.
 If your electronics can't do that they could burn up.
-This one is sufficent for most areas.
+This one works in most locations.

 • Airplane phone mount